 If not, that project might need to be outsourced.

-Fortunately, there are plenty of onshore, nearshore, and offshore development companies that are perfectly capable of taking on your React project.
+Fortunately, there are plenty of offshore, onshore and, nearshore software development companies, that are perfectly capable of taking on your React project.
 And not only are they capable, but they are also efficient and far more cost-effective than hiring a new team of in-house developers to handle the job.

 So not only will you save time, you’ll save money, all the while knowing you’ll be delivered a reliable, secure, and functioning application.